 You Hide Your Alcohol Use

 You enjoy the glass of wine that you have with dinner so much that you decide to sit and have another glass.
 And then another.
 But it’s not a problem because you were just having a drink with your meal, right?
 Denial is one of the typical traits in alcoholics because admitting there is a problem means accepting there is addiction-forming.
-Excuses are made, and when those dinner-time drinks extend to just after breakfast, the bottles are put in bins external to the house so that the rest of the family cannot see it.
+Excuses are made, and when those dinner-time drinks extend to just after breakfast, the bottles are put in bins external to the house so that the rest of the family cannot see them.
 Hiding your drinking means that your habit is harder for other people to spot and pull you upon.

 Needing a Drink to Relax